oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

    - For Oppia Android, you will need to know how to program in Kotlin, and have experience with Android development.
 Knowledge of Bazel may also be helpful for some projects.

    - Note that, although GSoC is aimed at both students and beginner contributors to open source, "beginner to open source" is **not** the same as "beginner to coding" -- the projects do assume that you have some proficiency with coding.
-The fact that GSoC projects produce high-quality code that solves real problems for open-source projects does make GSoC challenging, but this is also part of what makes GSoC such a valuable experience for students.
+The fact that GSoC projects produce high-quality code that solves real problems for open-source projects does make GSoC challenging, but this is also part of what makes GSoC such a valuable experience for our contributors.

 **Q: How can I increase my chances of getting selected?**

 A: The most important thing is to ensure that you have the required skills for the project -- see the "Required Skills" section of the [proposal template](#gsoc-proposal-template) for more details.
 Aside from that, writing a good project proposal with a solid solution approach, engaging with the community, helping other contributors, successfully contributing PRs for high-priority issues, and demonstrating that you can work independently can all help you.
 We've also compiled some notes below on the [selection criteria](#selection-criteria) we'll be using this year.

-**Q: Can you be flexible around my other commitments in the summer?**
+**Q: Which projects are most important for Oppia?
+Can you advise which project I should pick?**

-A: Probably not.
-We have not had good experiences offering flexibility in previous years, so this year, Oppia will strictly adhere to the Oppia GSoC timeline.
-Please refer to the [Dates and Deadlines](#dates-and-deadlines) section below, and avoid taking up major commitments alongside GSoC.
-Experience from previous years suggests that you will be unlikely to successfully balance both.
+A: All the projects we've listed in the [Ideas List](#oppias-project-ideas-list) are treated as equally important during selection, and we'd be very happy to see good progress made on any of them!
+Note that the relative importance of a project to Oppia is not part of the [selection criteria](#selection-criteria).
+In general, we recommend that you pick a project based on whether you already have (or will be able to learn) the skills required for it, and that you'd enjoy doing over the summer!

 **Q: I do not have any experience in skill XYZ.
 What should I do?**